 He may still flinch if you reach to touch him but he’ll take food if you have it.
 If your rat still cowers away when you try and touch it, just lay your hand flat in the cage.

 Let them explore you and if he dares, climb onto your hand.
 Perhaps every time he touches your hand, you can give him a treat.
-This is positive reinforcement saying “Hey, I like when you do that.
+This is positive reinforcement saying “Hey, I like it when you do that.
 Here, have your reward”.

 This process is done over time.
 You really can’t rush trust training but the good news is, most rats will let you buy their love with food.
-However, if after a couple weeks, you are still unable to get your rat used to you, you may want to try forced socialization.
+However, if after a couple of weeks, you are still unable to get your rat used to you, you may want to try forced socialization.

 This will still take time.
 With Splinter, it took me 3 weeks to get him really used to me but my method worked.
 Here are some guidelines to follow if you decide to try this method: